masahide/OmniSSHAgent/README.md

 ## Usege

 1. If you are using Windows native ssh-agent - stop it.
 Open powershell with administrator privileges and execute the following.
 ```bash
 Stop-Service ssh-agent
 Set-Service -StartupType Disabled ssh-agent
 ```
 Alternatively, you can set it through the GUI if you prefer.
 Bring up the start menu and type Services.
 You’ll see the Services app listed.
 Once the Services app is open, find the "OpenSSH Authentication Agent" service and set the "Service Status" to "Stop" and the "Startup Type" to "Disabled".

+2. Run `OmniSSHAgent.exe`
+3. Press the "NEW OPEN FILE" button to add a private key file.
+Or you can use ssh-add command or KeePassXC to add your private key.

 ## Supported key file formats
 - PuTTY private key file (.ppk) file format